 Pre-award CRC Programme bid

-- Internal school/centre processes (i.e., researcher(s) and ADR discuss opportunity and go through any relevant school approvals)
+- Internal Centre processes (i.e., researcher(s) and Centre Director discuss opportunity and go through any relevant approvals)

-- Lead FedUni Project Manager/Chief Investigator/Researcher (Lead CI) notifies the Research Funding Team (RFT) at firstname.lastname@example.org of their intentions to participate in a CRC bid and confirms school support.
+- Lead FedUni Project Manager/Chief Investigator/Researcher (Lead CI) notifies the Research Funding Team (RFT) at firstname.lastname@example.org of their intentions to participate in a CRC bid and confirms Centre support.